 Long-time juicing devotee Eric Helms founded Juice Generation in 1999 with the goal of making fresh, raw juices accessible to New Yorkers of all lifestyles, ages, and dietary backgrounds.
-Fast forward nineteen years later, and Juice Generation has become an essential part of the daily lives of thousands.
+Fast forward twenty years later, and Juice Generation has become an essential part of the daily lives of thousands.

 Eric is always on the lookout for the next big thing in wellness—and his obsession with superfruits is what put him on the map as a cultural trendsetter.
 As the first health food purveyor to bring mangosteens to market from Southeast Asia, he gained national media attention, including an appearance on the Today show.
 It doesn’t stop there: before anyone had even heard of the pitaya fruit, Eric secured exclusive rights and began importing it from Nicaragua.